Have you been in an interview and asked your prospective employer which sales metrics they value most? That answer is probably, "Yes."

-Length of Sales Cycle (measured in months) - This is the only sales velocity factor you don't want to increase.
+- Length of Sales Cycle (measured in months) - This is the only sales velocity factor you don't want to increase.
 Creating a more efficient sales process, redefining your sales playbook, and sometimes adding headcount to your sales team are all ways to shorten your average sales cycle and close more quality deals faster.

-Sales Velocity Best Practices
+Creating Sales Velocity: Best Practices

 First, if the results of your sales velocity equation point to a need for increased sales effectiveness, work to increase your number of opportunities, average deal value, and/or win rate.

 Generally speaking, you can suffer from the numbers above the line (the numerator of the formula) and still run a successful sales organization.
 When you have a problem with the length of your sales cycle (the denominator), however, your business may suffer.